solidusjs/solidus/README.md

   |-kitties.sass
 ```

-After `solidus compile` or `solidus dev` are run, a new folder is created with the compiled scripts, styles, and templates of the site.
+After `grunt compile` or `grunt dev` are run, a new folder is created with the compiled scripts, styles, and templates of the site.

 ```
 assets